What’s in this article

 The validity duration of the S Pass and EP is an important consideration for employers and employees alike.

-The validity of an S Pass typically lasts up to two years, and it can be renewed for up to three years.
+An S Pass typically remains valid for up to two years, with the possibility of renewal for an additional three years.
 The renewal of the S Pass is subject to the candidate meeting the eligibility criteria at the time of renewal.
-The candidate’s salary, qualifications, and work experience will be assessed again during the renewal process, and the employer will need to provide updated employment contracts and other relevant documents.
+During the renewal process, MOM will reassess the candidate’s salary, qualifications, and work experience.
+The employer must then provide updated employment contracts and other relevant documents.

 The validity duration for the EP is also generally up to two years for first-time applicants, with the option to renew for up to three years.
 However, candidates must also pass a point-based Complementarity Assessment Framework (COMPASS) set by MOM for any EP renewals from 1 September 2024.